Ask a nurse: How can I manage my psoriasis when I have psoriatic arthritis?10 August 2023

 What is psoriasis?

-Psoriatic arthritis affects roughly a third of people who have the skin condition psoriasis.
+One in four people who have psoriasis have psoriatic arthritis.
 "We still treat the two conditions as separate,” says Lucy.
 “But there is a link between the two of them.”

 Psoriasis and psoriatic arthritis are both autoimmune conditions where the immune system, which is the body’s natural self-defence system, attacks the skin (psoriasis) or the joints (psoriatic arthritis), and often both.

 “When the skin is affected, there is an overproduction of skin cells,” explains Lucy.
 Normally skin cells are produced and replaced approximately every month, but if you have psoriasis, this process happens in just a few days.
 As the cells build up, this creates scaly patches (called plaques) that can appear on any part of the body.

 “The scalp, buttocks, elbows and knees are common areas where you’ll find psoriasis,” says Lucy.
 “It can also affect the groin, in the armpits, and under the breast.
 And in those areas, psoriasis might look quite different to elsewhere on the body.
 It might look very red and shiny and while elsewhere on the body scales may be present that give it a silvery colour.”

 If you have darker skin, it can look and feel a lot different too.
 “With darker skin types... you may not see redness, you may see hyperpigmentation instead.”